ServiceStack/ServiceStack.Aws/docs/redis-guide.md

 ![](https://github.com/ServiceStack/Assets/raw/master/img/aws/nuget-install-redis.png)

 In this example, we are going to use a `PooledRedisClientManager` for our `IRedisClientsManager`.
 This will be responsible for creating `ICacheClient`s that our `Service`s will use to connect to the ElastiCache nodes.
 We will need to provide our `PooledRedisClientManager` with the nodes we have create.
-For example, as shown above, we created a cluster of **1 Primary** and **2 Read Replicas**, these endpoint URLs can be accessed from the ElastiCache **Dashboard**.
+For example, as shown above, we created a cluster of **1 Primary** (master) and **2 Read Replicas** (slaves), these endpoint URLs can be accessed from the ElastiCache **Dashboard**.

 ![](https://github.com/ServiceStack/Assets/raw/master/img/aws/elasticcache-redis-nodes.png)